AkihisaNomoto/thermoreceptormodel/README.md

 - Impulse frequency from warm receptor.
 - Environmental conditions for each phase if `show_input` is set to True.

+Output CSV files are in the `examples` folder.

 ## Example
-The following two codes are identical as the codes in the "examples" folder.
+The following two codes are identical as the codes in the `examples` folder.

 ### Example 1
 This code simulates thermoreceptor response resulting from a sudden ambient temperature change.